petericebear/petericebear.github.io/content/_blog/2017-03-03-starting-laravel-echo.md

 You can see a dot "." before newMessage.
 Laravel sets the default namespace to "App\Events\" so if you overwrite the broadcastAs method in your Event Class you must prefix the listen command with that dot.
 If the dot is not presented it will listen the App\Events\newMessage eventname in this particular case.

-In my case I was forgetting the Dot in front of the name.
+In my case I was forgetting the dot in front of the name.
 This way my PusherData in my websockets tab was correctly showing the eventname stated in the php file.
 Laravel Echo listened tot the full namespaced eventname and therefor not processing the incoming data.